dimi-lab/SpaFlow/deployment/README.md

 Run spaFlow on Google Cloud using Google Batch service.

+## Perform Setup and Test Steps

+Run a test Nextflow job to verify your service account permissions.

 1. Verify Logging, Cloud Storage, Google Batch and GCE APIs are enabled on your GCP Project
 2. Run a test job (hello NF) to verify your [GCP service account permissions](https://cloud.google.com/batch/docs/nextflow) and `nextflow.config` file is setup correctly to use Google Batch as a backend provider.
 3. Clone this repo to a local directory on a GCE instance (VM), unzip the sample data files and build the container (see below)